-Specific to the pupil’s gaps in knowledge and understanding and reflecting differentiated curriculum where possible e.g. to be able to read 5 key words (listed) when reading at home and school.
+Specific to the pupil’s gaps in knowledge and understanding and reflecting differentiated curriculum where possible e.g. to be able to read 5 key words (listed) when reading at home and at the academy.
 These will reflect curriculum targets where appropriate.

 Long term goals

 An action towards a long term goal which can be achieved over a term but considering the future of the child such as aspirations for work, school placements, academic achievement, sporting or social achievements e.g. ‘investigate becoming a Police Officer’, ‘investigate my next school so that I don’t worry about getting lost,’ ‘achieve brown belt at Karate’.